haha150/ludus-templates/README.md

 ## LUDUS native templates

 > From LUDUS github with language change, native template renamed to us and made standalone if needed
-> means removed common direcory reference and changed iso
+> means removed common directory reference and changed to iso and adding necessary files

 - English
   - Windows